phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 151652
+#Total Number of Tweets: 439708
-#Number of Clinton Tweets: 94858
+#Number of Trump Tweets: 152168
-#Number of Cruz Tweets: 78676
+#Number of Clinton Tweets: 95161
-#Number of Sanders Tweets: 64325
+#Number of Cruz Tweets: 78935
-#Number of Carson Tweets: 6810
+#Number of Sanders Tweets: 64492
-#Total Number of Tweets:
+#Number of Rubio Tweets: 42117
-#Number of Rubio Tweets:
+#Number of Carson Tweets: 6838
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---